jrpotter/notebook/notes/logic/classical.md

 A Boolean formula is **satisfiable** if some assignment of $T$s and $F$s make the formula evaluate to $T$.
 For example, assignment $x = F$, $y = T$, and $z = F$ **satisfies** Boolean formula $\phi = (\neg x \lor y) \lor (x \land \neg z)$.

+We say two formulas are **equisatisfiable** if the first is satisfiable if and only if the second is satisfiable.
+Note that two equisatisfiable formulas are not necessarily logically equivalent - they may disagree for a particular assignment of variables.

 %%ANKI
 Basic
 Boolean algebra is most closely tied to what propositional logic?